MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-connect-azure-cost-management.md

     ![Screenshot shows the Azure Cost Management properties with a scope of Billing Profile I D.](media/desktop-connect-azure-cost-management/azure-cost-management-01a.png)

 7. When prompted, sign in with your Azure user account and password.
+You must use a Billing account owner for successful access.

 ## Connect to an Enterprise Agreement account